Followers

 The Naval Advantage in 1776

-This past week has been the anniversary of the British landing on Long Island and the battle of the same name.
-As most readers of this blog know, the invasion and the events following it provide the background for my novel, The Patriot Spy.
-I thought I would use this blog to discuss the role of naval power in the campaign.
-The American Army under General George Washington had essentially no knowledge of the British intentions after General William Howe withdrew his besieged army from Boston.
-However, it did not take a stretch of genius to know what the overriding British advantage was in the war: the Royal Navy.
+This past week marked the anniversary of the British landing on Long Island and the battle that shares its name.
+As most readers of this blog know, the invasion and the events that followed set the background for my novel, The Patriot Spy.
+I thought I’d use this blog to discuss the role of naval power in the campaign.
+The American Army under General George Washington essentially had no information about British plans after General William Howe withdrew his besieged forces from Boston.
+However, it wasn’t hard to see that the main British advantage in the war was the Royal Navy.

 1776: British fleet at Staten Island